narancs93/SongMaster/README.md

 # SongMaster
 ##  Song quiz game powered by Spotify API
 Login with your Spotify account and select one of your playlists to play a quiz game.
-There are 3 game modes: guess song title, guess artist, and random.
+There are 3 game modes: guess song title, guess artist, and mixed.
 ## Requirements
 * Node.js and npm installed
 * Spotify Premium subscription